mehmetcanbudak/eurorack-stereo-audio-mux/parts/README.md

   * schematic: connectivity - eg: GND, t, r, s signals
 * use octopart and snapeda to find a component
   * try find component with existing
-    * eagle footprints
+    * eagle footprint, schematic representations
     * 3d model for CAM
+  * else, use datasheet to create
-  * else create footprint, schematic representations and 3d model for CAM
+    * eagle footprint, schematic representations
+    * 3d model for CAM

 # project parts
 These parts are ideal for this project: